VertigoOne1/securia/README.md

 - deploy postgresql to dev cluster - done
 - move s3 to nfs provisioner eventually for more storage - done
 - redeploy keycloak - done

+## Building and Deployment Pipeline

+### CICD Sumary

+- Github Actions
+- actions-runner in homelab cluster with access to the cluster for helm and kubectl
+- clusterpullsecrets used to not need to worry about it, pipelined
+- helmfile in use plus SOPS/AGE in /helm for declarative git based control and templating
+- docker buildx bake, definition for securia from docker-compose.yaml in /src, which is also then provides declarative git control
+- docker-compose includes caching system to local registry, in cluster, significantly speeding up containerised building/downloading
+- coredns modified to point all cluster services to loadbalancer ips (Traefik LB), avoiding any packets bouncing to firewall

 ## Local Dev Env Links